 Under the agreement, Solid Power will start developing its solid-state batteries for automotive applications in 2022.
-Future electric models will benefit from the new cells but current models like Ford’s Mustang Mach-E electric crossover upcoming F-150 Lightning will still feature lithium-ion batteries.
+Future electric models will benefit from the new cells but current models like Ford’s Mustang Mach-E electric crossover and upcoming F-150 Lightning will still feature lithium-ion batteries.
 BMW’s i4 sedan and iX crossover are in the same boat, but solid-state power sources could impact BMW’s two-wheeled electrics most.

 In order to achieve today’s elevated performance standards, current electric technologies force motorcycle manufacturers to adopt larger lithium-ion batteries.
 The oversized units also result in heavier curb weights, decreasing range and nearly offsetting the performance advantage in the process.
 A prime example is Energica’s Ego platform, which boasts 145 horsepower but also weighs over 600 pounds.

-With an electric motorcycle and electric scooter concepts in development, BMW has ample opportunity to test Solid Power’s new units.
+With electric motorcycle and electric scooter concepts currently in development, BMW has ample opportunity to test Solid Power’s new units.
 If solid-state batteries do indeed increase range and reduce production costs, it could be a win/win for consumers and producers.
 Hopefully, we see the technology applied soon, as the electric race only continues to heat up.